How Do We Pick the Safest Cities? Our Rankings Explained

 In 2013, the FBI Uniform Crime Reporting (UCR) program revised the definition for collecting rape offense data.
 The legacy definition only included incidents of “forcible” rape.
 The new definition doesn’t include the term “forcible.”
 Instead, any carnal knowledge (or penetration) without the consent of the victim now meets the UCR (and NIBRS) rape offense definition.

 The NIBRS and most states use the new definition to report rape offenses.
 This creates a distinct variance between the number of rapes reported using the new definition and legacy data.
-Using the current definition, rape offenses are typically the third-most reported violent crime offense (11% of all violent crimes in the latest data), as noted in the individual state data in this report.
+Using the current definition, rape offenses are typically the third-most reported violent crime offense (11% of all violent crimes in the latest data).

 Package theft